tech-med/medlearnity.com/src/content/wpPages/pages/student-testimonials/index.md

 ![profile-pic](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2023/10/testimonial-placeholder.png)Siddharth JainMedical Student

-#### I passed my general surgery oral board exam in one try with Anthony’s help at Medlearnity!
+#### I passed my general surgery oral board exam in one try with Anthony’s help at Medlearnity

 I passed my general surgery oral board exam in one try with Anthony’s help at Medlearnity!I am so excited and so relieved to have passed and be DONE.
 I went into my exam knowing I’ve gone through every testable subject inside and out multiple times and knowing that I was well trained with the oral examination format.
 Anthony was my secret weapon.
 Before reaching out to Medlearnity, I looked at some oral board prep books and video prep, and I felt really overwhelmed.
 To add, I was also newly graduated, moved twice, transitioning from doing locums to a perm position, undergoing significant life changes, working long hours, and being chronically sleep deprived…all the good stuff is new attendings go through..so the pathway to taking the boards seemed very intimidating to me at the time.
 Working with Anthony helped me prepare in an effective and efficient way.
 I cannot thank him enough for helping me feel confident on test day and that confidence has transcended into my surgical practice.
 Thanks to him for everything.
 I highly recommend.
 [Reference Link](https://g.co/kgs/jtZY1X).

 ![profile-pic](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2023/10/testimonial-placeholder.png)Tiffany Davis-GarciaSurgery Resident

-#### I would highly recommend Medlearnity to anyone who wants help learning invaluable skills for taking medical examinations!
+#### I would highly recommend Medlearnity to anyone who wants help learning invaluable skills for taking medical examinations

 I used Medlearnity over the course of six months to help prepare me for Step 1.
 In the past I have struggled with standardized tests and knew I would need help to achieve the competitive score I desired.
 Dr. Goel and Dustin were both incredible mentors and teachers!
 Dustin explained difficult concepts clearly and thoroughly during every session.
 He was always available to answer questions in-between sessions and helped me identify weaknesses in my knowledge and test-taking abilities.
 During my dedicated study period, Dr. Goel called me often to check on my progress, and provided me with invaluable tips and tricks to reduce my test anxiety.
-I would highly recommend Medlearnity to anyone who wants help learning invaluable skills for taking medical examinations!
+I would highly recommend Medlearnity to anyone who wants help learning invaluable skills for taking medical examinations
 ![profile-pic](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2023/10/testimonial-placeholder.png)V. H.USMLE Step 1 Student

 #### He helped me create a schedule that was realistic for my study needs and availability.